josolanes/ContainrBot/readme.md

 # GameChatBot

-An API exposing game server docker containers and a related chat bot to manipulate game servers.
+An API exposing game server kubernetes containers and a related chat bot to manipulate game servers.

 ## GameServerApi